| MAIN

 or turkey or some other choice.
 Use holiday paper plates, napkins and cups to

 make the meal festive.
-Progressive
+Caroling

 Go Christmas caroling.
 Pick several neighbors' homes in advance, or a nursing